SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/ifindagent/using-criteria.md

 ---
+title: How to use multiple criteria with the IFindAgent
-title: ifindagent_multi_criteria
+uid: ifindagent_multi_criteria
 description: How to use multiple criteria with the IFindAgent
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto                # article, howto, reference, concept, guide so.date:
+so.topic: howto
+so.date:
 so.category:
 so.area: api-services

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to use multiple criteria with the IFindAgent